DePayFi/widgets/README.md

 #### wallets

-You can sort and whitelist wallets displayed during the initial wallet selection step as follows:
+You can sort and allow (list) wallets displayed during the initial wallet selection step as follows:

 ##### wallets.sort